jvalcher/mk64t/data/ghost/README.md

 ```
 These values for your ROM can be found in mupen64plus' terminal output.

+### Creating, processing an mpk file

-Now open `rom` and set the `bash` variable `ROM`, which will be used by all of the following scripts, to your MK64 ROM's path.
+Open `rom` and set the `bash` variable `ROM`, which will be used by all of the following scripts, to your MK64 ROM's path.

 ```bash
 vim rom